phillycocoa/website/content/meeting-agenda.md

 We are going to create an amazing app in 20 mins with slick gestures and animations.
 By the end of this show-and-tell, you will realize that we are about to enter a new age of app UI/UX.

+### Show and Tell: Road to iOS13: PencilKit - Kotaro Fujita
+PencilKit is a framework that allows you to instantly add pencil support to your app.
+You may wonder why you might need/want something like this and Kotaro will try to provide some compelling use cases.

+Get an in-depth look at this new framework that gives you easy access to the note taking tools for your app.

 ## Sponsor: Twilio

 > Build apps that communicate with everyone in the world.
 Voice & Video, Messaging, and Authentication APIs for every application.
 Twilio is a software and cloud-based communications platform that enables the rapid build and deploy of powerful, flexible business communications solutions.